cmccarthy15/snotify-react-state-events/README.md

 - ES6 Arrow functions and binding

 ## Setup
-After cloning down the project:
+After pulling down your cohort repo and navigating to the right folder:
-- Run `git checkout -b yourname` in your terminal to create your own branch
 - Run `npm install` in your terminal
 - Run `npm start` and a JSON server will spin up a mock back-end API and you can access the data at `http://localhost:6001/songs`.
 Your react application will also start, on port `6002`.
 The response should contain an array of objects that are structured as follows:
 ```